rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 ### 2.1 `get.sh` Script

 The `get.sh` script is used on Linux/Mac systems to automatically download and decompress the lab.
-It checks if the `tar` command is installed and, if not, installs the necessary package before downloading the file.
+It checks if the `tar` command is installed, and if it is not, installs the necessary package before downloading the file.

-### How It Works:
+### How it Works:

 1. **Dependency Verification**: The script checks if the `tar` package is installed.
 If not, it attempts to install it using the system's package manager (`apt-get`, `dnf`, `yum`, or `pacman`).
 2. **Download and Decompression**: The script downloads the `.tar` file containing the lab and decompresses it into the destination directory.